Thai Food Made Easy | CARAMELISED PRAWNS

 Ingredients:

-300 gram Fresh raw prawns-trimmed, shelled
+300 gram Fresh raw prawns – trimmed and shelled

-60 gram Red Onion-thinly sliced
+60 gram Red Onion – thinly sliced

 50 gram Coconut palm sugar

-3 clove Garlic-chopped
+3 clove Garlic – chopped

 3 tablespoon Oil